richie-b/JWP/ReadMe.txt

 About the framework setup:
-Page objects are located in src/Map src/Nav contains code to navigate around a page, including methods to make navigation easier src/Test contains the actual test and assertions.
+Page objects are located in src/Map src/Nav contains code to navigate around a page, including methods to make navigation easier (example the login method) src/Test contains the actual tests and assertions.